 What Are Systemization Platforms?

-Systemization platforms, then, are the software that helps you check if your systems are in place and automatically notifies you for updates or deviations.
+Systemization platforms, then, are the software that helps you check if your systems are in place and automatically notifies you of updates or deviations.

 Using systemization platforms gives you a holistic approach to managing your business systems and procedures.